Scott McKenzie

-Scott McKenzie (born Philip Wallach Blondheim III; January 10, 1939 – August 18, 2012) was an American singer and songwriter who recorded the 1967 hit single "San Francisco (Be Sure to Wear Flowers in Your Hair)".
+Scott McKenzie (born Philip Wallach Blondheim III; January 10, 1939 – August 18, 2012) was an American singer and songwriter who recorded the 1967 hit single "San Francisco (Be Sure to Wear Some Flowers in Your Hair)".

 Early life

 Philip Wallach Blondheim III was born in Jacksonville, Florida, on January 10, 1939, the son of Philip Wallach Blondheim Jr. and the former Dorothy Winifred Hudson.
 His family moved to Asheville, North Carolina, when he was six months old.
 He grew up in North Carolina and Alexandria, Virginia, where he became friends with John Phillips, the son of one of his mother's friends.
 In the mid-1950s, he sang briefly with Tim Rose in a high-school group named The Singing Strings.
 He graduated high school from St. Stephens School for Boys in Alexandria.

 Career

 Later, with Phillips, Mike Boran and Bill Cleary, he formed the doo wop band The Abstracts.

 In New York City, The Abstracts became The Smoothies and recorded two singles with Decca Records, produced by Milt Gabler.
 During his time with The Smoothies, Blondheim decided to change his name for business reasons:

 "[We] were working at one of the last great night clubs, The Elmwood Casino in Windsor, Ontario.
 We were part of a variety show ... three acts, dancing girls, and the entire cast took part in elaborate, choreographed stage productions ...
 As you might imagine, after-show parties were common.

 "At one of these parties I complained that nobody could understand my real name ... [and] pointed out that this was a definite liability in a profession that benefited from instant name recognition.
 Everyone started trying to come up with a new name for me.
 It was [comedian] Jackie Curtis who said he thought I looked like a Scottie dog.
 Phillips came up with Laura's middle name after Jackie's suggestion.
 (Note: McKenzie is referencing John Phillips' daughter MacKenzie Phillips, who was born Laura Mackenzie Phillips.)
 I didn't like being called 'Scottie' so everybody agreed my new name could be 'Scott McKenzie'."

 In 1961, Phillips and McKenzie met Dick Weissman and formed the folk group The Journeymen at the height of the folk music craze.
 They recorded three albums and seven singles for Capitol Records.
 After The Beatles became popular in 1964, The Journeymen disbanded.
 McKenzie and Weissman became solo performers, while Phillips formed the group The Mamas & the Papas with Denny Doherty, Cass Elliot, and Michelle Phillips and moved to California.

 McKenzie originally declined an opportunity to join the group, saying in a 1977 interview "I was trying to see if I could do something by myself.
 And I didn't think I could take that much pressure."
 Two years later, he left New York and signed with Lou Adler's Ode Records.